 About Hong Kong

 Hong Kong is a vibrant city with a unique culture.
 Boasting a spectacular skyline, the city has been dubbed “Pearl of the Orient”.
-While it has evolved into one of the world’s leading financial centres with its two main business areas on Hong Kong Island and Kowloon, small business and local culture has thrived in other parts of the territory, extending to the New Territories in the north, as well as recent development on Lantau island in the west.
-Home to over 200,000 expatriates, Hong Kong has been dubbed “Asia’s World City”.
+While it has evolved into one of the world’s leading financial centres with its two main business areas on Hong Kong Island and Kowloon, small business and local culture thrive in other parts of the territory, extending to the New Territories in the north, as well as recent development on Lantau island in the west.
+Home to over 200,000 expatriates, Hong Kong has been dubbed “Asia’s World City”

 Hong Kong enjoys a subtropical climate with daily means 26 to 28°C around the months of May to June.

 Visitors entering Hong Kong are advised to visit the website of the Immigration Department, Hong Kong SAR Government, for more information regarding visa application.
 The link below has relevant information regarding visa and entry permit requirements.
 Please refer to “Part II” for visa/permit exemptions.

 Hong Kong has one of the most integrated and extensive public transport systems in the world.
 With extensive coverage of all main centres of residence and commerce, the Mass Transit Railway (MTR) offers the most convenient and reliable mode of travel through its network of subway and railway services.
 Road travel provides a convenient alternative, subject to occasional congestions.
 Busses and mini-vans serve as the main means of public road transport operated by various independent companies.
 Taxies are the only legitimate hailing service, accepting cash only (although increasingly adopting epayment options).
 While mobile ride hailing apps are still operating under a legal grey area, the services are widely used in the city.